-- 6.3 If no Chairperson is present at a meeting of the Council at the time designated for the holding of the meeting, the first business of the meeting must be the election of a Chairperson to preside at the meeting. - 6.4 The election of a Chairperson must be conducted: - by the General Manager or, in their absence, an employee of the Council designated by the General Manager to conduct the election, or - (b) by the person who called the meeting or a person acting on their behalf if neither the General Manager nor a designated employee is present at the meeting, or if there is no General Manager or designated employee. - 6.5 If, at an election of a Chairperson, two (2) or more candidates receive the same number of votes and no other candidate receives a greater number of votes, the Chairperson is to be the candidate whose name is chosen by lot. - 6.6 For the purposes of Clause 6.5, the person conducting the election must: - arrange for the names of the candidates who have equal numbers of votes to be written on similar slips, and - (b) then fold the slips so as to prevent the names from being seen, mix the slips and draw one of the slips at random. - 6.7 The candidate whose name is on the drawn slip is the candidate who is to be the Chairperson. - 6.8 Any election conducted under Clause 6.3, and the outcome of the vote, are to be recorded in the minutes of the meeting.
+- 6.3 If no Chairperson is present at a meeting of the Council at the time designated for the holding of the meeting, the first business of the meeting must be the election of a Chairperson to preside at the meeting. - 6.4 The election of a Chairperson must be conducted: - (a) by the General Manager or, in their absence, an employee of the Council designated by the General Manager to conduct the election, or - (b) by the person who called the meeting or a person acting on their behalf if neither the General Manager nor a designated employee is present at the meeting, or if there is no General Manager or designated employee. - 6.5 If, at an election of a Chairperson, two (2) or more candidates receive the same number of votes and no other candidate receives a greater number of votes, the Chairperson is to be the candidate whose name is chosen by lot. - For the purposes of Clause 6.5, the person conducting the election must: - (a) arrange for the names of the candidates who have equal numbers of votes to be written on similar slips, and - (b) then fold the slips so as to prevent the names from being seen, mix the slips and draw one of the slips at random. - 6.7 The candidate whose name is on the drawn slip is the candidate who is to be the Chairperson. - Any election conducted under Clause 6.3, and the outcome of the vote, are to be recorded in the minutes of the meeting.

-Code of Meeting Practice Owner: Corporate Governance Accountability: Governance Framework Adopted by Council: 22 September 2020 CM Reference: D22/35269 Next Review date: 30 September 2024 Last Review Date: 22 March 2022
+Code of Meeting Practice Owner: Corporate Governance Accountability: Governance Framework Adopted by Council: 10 May 2022 CM Reference: D24/28725 Last Review date: 22 March 2022 Next Review Date: 30 September 2024